oktadev/okta-angular-sign-in-widget-example/README.md

 **TIP:** The value of `{yourOktaDomain}` should be something like `dev-123456.oktapreview.com`.
 Make sure you don't include `-admin` in the value!

-After making these changes, you should be able to log in with your credentials at `http://localhost:4200`.
+After making these changes, you should be able to start the app (with `ng serve`) and log in with your credentials at `http://localhost:4200`.

-**NOTE:** You may experience an issue where the sign-in process seems to hang.
-Clicking anywhere in the browser window seems to solve this problem.
-I’m not sure why this happens.
-You can track this issue [here](https://github.com/okta/okta-signin-widget/issues/268).

 ## Links